American and British Talk Shows to Learn English Conversation

 When you watch the talk shows, you can turn on subtitles so that you can see what they are saying and follow along.
 If you are watching online, you can pause to look up or translate phrases that you don’t understand.

-Clearly there are a lot of different talk shows available to choose from.
+With the list above, there are clearly a lot of different talk shows available to choose from.
 No matter which show you watch, by paying attention to the way people talk with each other, you can really learn an incredible amount of English.
 So happy watching and enjoy!